 The home buying market continues to roar and many consumers are excited to stop paying rent this year.
 One of the first steps is to apply for FHA home loan financing so let’s explore the opportunities.
-Here are some great reasons to call your mortgage lender today and apply for FHA loan programs:
+FHA is a trusted government insured mortgage product.
+Here are some great reasons to call your mortgage lender today and apply for FHA-loan programs:

 #1 Your Credit Can Stink